State Environmental Planning Policy for Educational Establishments and Child Care Facilities

 The Department of Planning and Environment has also introduced a Child Care Planning Guideline that establishes the assessment framework to deliver consistent planning outcomes and ensure design quality standards are met for centre-based childcare facilities in NSW.

 The Guideline contains key requirements from the Education and Care Services National Law and Regulations and other building requirements so that new facilities are appropriately designed and built.

 Changes to the development application process for new childcare centres

-The new Child Care Planning Guideline will provide important information about the physical space requirements for childcare centres at the planning stage of a new development, in accordance with the NQF.
+The Child Care Planning Guideline provides important information about the physical space requirements for childcare centres at the planning stage of a new development, in accordance with the NQF.
 This will assist developers in building centres that comply with the NQF.
 It will also reduce the likelihood of facilities being constructed and requiring modification after completion to meet the NQF requirements and obtain service approval.

-The NSW Department of Planning and Environment's education page contains more information.
+The NSW Department of Planning website contains more information.